mfumagalli/ngsJulia/ngsPloidy/README.md

 ---------------------------

-Finally, we can even call genotypes (`--callGeno`) and consider their likelihoods only in the ploidy estimation with:
+Finally, we can even infer ploidy by assigning genotypes (`--callGeno`) and consider their likelihoods only in the ploidy estimation with:
 ```
 $JULIA $NGSJULIA/ngsPloidy/ngsPloidy.jl --fin test.B.mpileup.gz --unif 1 --callGeno 1 --nSamples 10 --minSamples 10
 ```